 Such a web product already exists — Dtube.
 It is built on the Steem blockchain and IPFS network.
 This decentralized video platform has been developing for 2 years, but there is still a long way to create a real threat to the monopolist of video hosting.
 With support from the Steemit community and its own advantages, Dtube has a chance to become No. 2.

 Advertising destroyed the Internet and journalism.
 When the world switched from subscription to ad impression, the content quality began to decline.
-Today, the number of page views is essential.
+Today, popularity is measured by the number of page views.
 This system has created a world where artificial attention is rewarded.
 We realised that content worsened when provocative headlines and catchy thumbnails became a priority.

 A blockchain-based publishing model can solve this problem.
 The Medium social journalism platform illustrates this point well, giving users the opportunity to speak out and send donations to authors for articles they like.
 Although this may not be too profitable for authors, a similar model can stimulate blogs and publications with truly valuable content.